 The partition function for a perfect gas molecule can be represented by the product of the translational and the internal partition functions, as defined in Herzberg [1945], bearing in mind that the respective energies, translational and internal, are independent of each other.
-The first quantity Q{tr} accounts for the distribution of the translational energy of the gas particles - it takes into account that the translational velocities of the particles fulfill the Maxwell distribution.
-However, for Equation 2.3, the quantity we are interested in is the internal partition function (or the total internal partition function) because the transitions between the discrete internal energy states are responsible for the absorption or emittance of radiation.
-Accordingly Q{int} describes the distribution of energy among the internal energy states of the gas particles.
+The first quantity Q{tr} accounts for the distribution of the translational energy of the gas molecules and atoms - it takes into account that the translational velocities of the molecules and atoms fulfill the Maxwell distribution.
+However, for Equation 2.16, the quantity we are interested in is the internal partition function (or the total internal partition function) because the transitions between the discrete internal energy states are responsible for the absorption or emittance of radiation.
+Accordingly Q{int} describes the distribution of energy among the internal energy states of the gas molecules and atoms.